Practices & Principles

 Every appointee will report back to the Mission Committee after twelve months of deputation have been completed following approval.

 Missionaries will normally receive one-year furlough in preparation for their next term of service after three years of field service.
-This is not a strict policy, as it may be advantageous in some areas to adjust the regular term of service.
-The first term on the field, including one year for language study is four years with subsequent terms of three years.
-The Mission Committee will determine each exception to the three year term on its own merits.
+This is not a strict policy, as it may be advantageous in some areas to adjust both the regular term of service as well as the furlough.
+However, some phase of ministry should be completed before returning for furlough (a work fulfilled to report of - Acts 14:26), and a subsequent phase of ministry should be in view for the next term.
+The first term on the field should include up to one year for language study with subsequent years of adapting to the culture and beginning ministry.
+The Mission Committee will determine each exception to the term of service and furlough on its own merits.

 Missionaries who do not return to the field at the end of their normal furlough shall be termed "inactive" and shall be without remuneration.
 Exceptions will be made only with the approval of the Mission Committee.